CarloGacuan/NutriScanPH/README.md

 Preparing the data

-• Label the common Filipino foods using LabelImg.
+• Label the common Filipino foods image using LabelImg.

 • Create a directory in Google Drive called `food_detection`.

 • Use [OIDv4 ToolKit](https://github.com/EscVM/OIDv4_ToolKit) to download images and bounding box annotations for the desired classes.